 of political districts?
 Should they be "compact" so as

 to keep all of their parts close together?
 Should

-they impose "contiguity" so as all of their parts are
+they impose "contiguity" so that all of their parts are

 connected?
 Should they be designed to include certain